jwu01/GeneralNonCooperative/README.md

 ## API Keys
 Avatar: No API Key
+Avatars are used to personalize user profiles.
 Documentation: http://avatars.adorable.io/#demo

-ipAPI: No API Key Documentation:https://ipapi.co/api/#introduction
+ipAPI: No API Key
+IP will be used for each users to display our global network on the leader board Documentation:https://ipapi.co/api/#introduction

 Coutry Flags API: No API Key
+Country flags are used in conjunction with the IP to display flags next to user profile on leaderboard
 Documentation: https://www.countryflags.io